avdienko/gomem/README.md

 * Rename - rename key name
 * Count  - get the number of items
 * Exist  - check the existence of the key

+## Contributing
+Contributors are welcome!
+Feel free to improve this project or share your ideas via pull request.

+## License
+Distributed under MIT License, please see license file within the code for more details.